Ancient Greek flood myths: From the Theogony of the Bibliotheca

 According to the theogony of the Bibliotheca, Prometheus moulded men out of water and earth and gave them fire which, unknown to Zeus, he had hidden in a stalk of fennel.
 When Zeus learned of it, he ordered Hephaestus to nail Prometheus to Mount Caucasus, a Scythian mountain.
 Prometheus was nailed to the mountain and kept bound for many years.
 Every day an eagle swooped on him and devoured the lobes of his liver, which grew by night.
 That was the penalty that Prometheus paid for the theft of fire until Heracles afterwards released him.

-Prometheus had a son Deucalion.
+Prometheus had a son named Deucalion.
 He, reigning in the regions about Phthia, married Pyrrha, the daughter of Epimetheus (the brother of Prometheus) and Pandora (the first woman fashioned by the gods).
 And when Zeus would destroy the men of the Bronze Age, Deucalion, by the advice of Prometheus, constructed a chest.
 Having stocked it with provisions, he embarked in it with Pyrrha.
 Zeus, by pouring heavy rain from heaven, flooded the greater part of Greece, so that all men were destroyed, except a few who fled to the high mountains in the neighbourhood as Peloponnesus was overwhelmed.
 But Deucalion, floating in the chest over the sea for nine days and as many nights, drifted to Parnassus, and there, when the rain ceased, he landed and made a sacrifice to Zeus, the god of Escape.
 And Zeus sent Hermes to him and allowed him to choose what he would, and he chose to get men.